Exploring the Library's Future

 - Traffic and safety considerations

-- Initial building size (supports a building of 14,000 to 16,000 square feet with accompanying parking, storm water retention, etc.)
+- Initial building size (supports a building of at least 14,000 to 16,000 square feet with accompanying parking, storm water retention, etc.)

 - Desirable shape (shape of site is uniform/doesn’t force odd or expensive building and related systems location/design)